Euclid Quick Data Release (Q1). A probabilistic classification of quenched galaxies: Discussion

 Stellar metallicity (\zstar) complements our findings based on the morphology.
 Retired galaxies show uniformly high \zstar, aligning with their compact morphology and dense stellar populations, tracing lines of constant $\Sigma_\ast$.
 Ageing galaxies span a wide metallicity range.
 They are more chemically primitive at lower masses, but we observe a tighter correlation between \zstar and $\Sigma_\ast$ than with \mstar.
 Quenched galaxies exhibit once again an intermediate behaviour, now in terms of chemical enrichment.

 In \citetalias{Corcho-Caballero+23a} and \citetalias{Corcho-Caballero+23b}, galaxy quenching was identified as a ubiquitous yet rare process, predominantly affecting low-mass systems in relatively dense environments.
-Furthermore, \citetalias{Corcho-Caballero+23a} highlighted that present-day Quenched galaxies often exhibit evidence of preceding `starburst' episodes before the cessation of star formation.
-Combined with their more compact morphologies and richer chemical compositions compared to Ageing galaxies, these findings point to environmental quenching mechanisms \citep[e.g.,][]{Wetzel+13}, such as ram-pressure stripping, as the dominant mechanism for shutting down star-formation in the local Universe.
-The results of this work are consistent with these conclusions, further strengthening the observed links between morphological and chemical properties across the Retired, Quenched, and Ageing galaxy populations.
+Furthermore, \citetalias{Corcho-Caballero+23a} highlighted that present-day quenched galaxies often exhibit evidence of preceding `starburst' episodes before the cessation of star formation.
+Combined with their more compact morphologies and richer chemical compositions compared to ageing galaxies, these findings point to environmental quenching mechanisms \citep[e.g.,][]{Wetzel+13}, such as ram-pressure stripping, as the dominant mechanism for shutting down star-formation in the local Universe.
+The results of this work are consistent with these conclusions, further strengthening the observed links between morphological and chemical properties across the retired, quenched, and ageing galaxy populations.
+A natural extension of this analysis would be to apply our method separately to centrals and satellites at fixed stellar mass, potentially revealing distinct quenching timescales and underlying processes in the two populations.